 Cannabis and Driving Behavior

 Examining data from the Washington State Fatality Analysis Reporting System (WAFARS), researchers examined the degree to which positive blood test results for cannabis were related to risky driving behavior.
 Early results showed that cannabis consumption was a risk factor for speeding, but not necessarily other driver errors.
 Importantly, the results also suggested that alcohol was a much larger risk factor for poor driving behavior.
 Subsequent research indicated that there was considerable covariate imbalance when comparing individuals who tested positive for cannabis (specifically, Delta-9-THC) and those who did not.
 Propensity score matching was applied to create comparable groups and a small-sample of traffic crash narrative reports were qualitatively coded and examined.
 These results further support the claim that cannabis is a risk factor for driver error.
 Ongoing research is focused on the specific effect of legalization on cannabis-impaired driving.
-Project staff: Youngki Woo, Dale Willits, Mary Stohr, and Craig Hemmens.
+Project staff: Youngki Woo, Dale Willits, and Mary Stohr.

 Cannabis and Driver Culpability in Fatal Crashes